eldraco/domain_analyzer/README.md

 ## What
 Domain analyzer is a security analysis tool which automatically discovers and reports information about the given domain.
 Its main purpose is to analyze domains in an unattended way.

+If you want nmap to scan more ports and run scripts and to run the crawler on those websites, you need to be root.

 ## Example default options

 ![domainanalyzer-gif-demo](https://user-images.githubusercontent.com/2458879/152254361-a923d460-660a-4695-9453-9e7d8142b109.gif)